 Albury 2640, New South Wales

-A sanctuary for birdwatchers, field naturalists, photographers and bushwalking groups, wandering Wonga Wetlands is a fantastic way to wind down and enjoy nature.
+A sanctuary for birdwatchers, field naturalists, photographers and bushwalking groups.
+Wandering through Wonga Wetlands is a idyllic way to wind down and enjoy nature.
 Wonga is also a remarkable educational experience for school and special interest groups.

 Located on the Murray River floodplain, Wonga Wetlands is being gently restored from grazing land using Albury City's environmentally treated wastewater.
-An ecosystem of lagoons and billabongs covering 80 hectares of Murray River flood plain, Wonga is home to a variety of wildlife and century old river red gums.
+An ecosystem of lagoons and billabongs covering 80 hectares of Murray River flood plain, Wonga is home to a variety of wildlife and century old river red gums and an Indigenous scar tree.

 - Family Friendly